Ratansingh648/Single-Image-Reflection-Removal/README.md

 ### Rishabh's paper ideas and implementation details
 Fast Deep Embedded Single Image Reflection Removal

+Most relfection removal approaches focus on reflection removal in low resolution images.
+The method proposed in this paper includes a deep learning model for reflection removal divided into 2 stages:
+   1. Low Scale Sub-network (LSSNet) to process the lowest scale
+   2. Progressive Inference (PI) stage to process all the higher scales

+This method is  20× faster with 50× less number of parameters compared to the most recent stateof-the-art algorithm RAGNet.

 <hr/>

 Contributors: Akhil Shukla, Osama Trabelsi, Ratan Singh, Rishabh Patel